-Leaving Memphis via US-61, the GRR enters DeSoto and Tunica Counties; the place-names memorialize Hernando de Soto, the first European to see the Mississippi, and the combative Tunica tribe, which forced the Spanish conquistador’s mosquito- and snake-bitten expedition to flee across the river hereabouts in 1542.
-Outfitted with cannons, priests, slaves, pigs, war dogs, and 1,000 soldiers, de Soto spent years marching through southern swamps in quest of gold—but he was 450 years too early.
-Tunica County, long one of the most destitute places in America, only became a gold mine after the state legalized gambling in 1992.
-Several billion dollars of investment later, Tunica is the third-largest gambling center in the country, and every big name in the casino business lines the levee here.
-Bugsy Siegel would be proud, but as ever outsiders have benefited much more than the still-poor local residents.
+Leaving Memphis via US-61, the GRR enters DeSoto and Tunica Counties; the place-names memorialize Hernando de Soto, the first European to see the Mississippi, and the combative Tunica people, who forced the Spanish conquistador’s mosquito- and snake-bitten expedition to flee across the river hereabouts in 1542.
+Outfitted with cannons, priests, slaves, pigs, war dogs, and 1,000 soldiers, de Soto spent years marching through Southern swamps in quest of gold—but he was 450 years too early.
+Tunica County, long one of the most destitute places in the country, only became a gold mine after the state legalized gambling in 1992.
+Several billion dollars of investment later, Tunica is the third-largest gambling center in the United States, and every big name in the casino business lines the levee here.
+Bugsy Siegel would be proud, but as ever, outsiders have benefited much more than the still-poor local residents.

-South of the casino area along US-61, the GRR brings you to another traditional Mississippi experience: the classic grits-and-gravy, steak-and-potatoes Blue & White Café (1355 N. US-61, 662/363-1371).
-Offering a true taste of the Delta with its buffets and local specialties, including flash-fried pickles, the Blue & White has hardly changed since the day it opened in 1937.
+South of the casino area along US-61, the GRR brings you to another traditional Mississippi experience: the classic grits-and-gravy, steak-and-potatoes Blue & White Restaurant (1355 N. US-61, 662/363-1371).
+Offering a true taste of the Delta with its buffets and local specialties, including flash-fried pickles, the Blue & White has hardly changed since the day it opened at its current location in 1937.
 South from Tunica, US-61 makes a 35-mile beeline through the cotton fields to Clarksdale.